Inflation, expenses rise sharply as priorities: AP-NORC poll

 WASHINGTON — Concerns about inflation and personal finances have surged while COVID has evaporated as a top issue for Americans, a new poll shows, marking an upheaval in priorities just months before critical midterm elections.

 Forty percent of U.S. adults specifically name inflation in an open-ended question as one of up to five priorities for the government to work on in the next year, according to a June poll from The Associated Press-NORC Center for Public Affairs Research.
 That's a sharp rise from 14% in December and less than 1% the year prior.
-Seventy-seven percent mention the economy in any way, up from 68% in December.
+In all, 77% mention the economy in any way, up from 68% in December.
+But just 10% specifically mention jobs or unemployment, as U.S. employers continue to hire despite high inflation and weak economic growth.

 Now, too, Americans increasingly call their personal finances a major issue: 44% mention it, up from 24% in December and 12% the year before.
 That includes more mentioning gas or energy prices (33% now vs. 10% in December) and food costs (9% vs. less than 1%).